Why Do Healthcare Managers Need to Understand Informatics?

 What Every Manager Should Know About Informatics

 Informatics is the heart of evidence-based, value-based medicine.
 Healthcare professionals are increasingly turning to this mined data to support their decisions.
 Health informatics specialists help managers throughout the healthcare industry access the right information to produce actionable insights that can improve both therapeutic and institutional efficiency.
-If you are interested in learning more about health informatics and becoming part of this dynamic healthcare management field, contact Utica College to learn about its online Business Administration Masters in Health Care Management.
+If you are interested in learning more about health informatics and becoming part of this dynamic healthcare management field, contact Utica University to learn about its online Business Administration Masters in Health Care Management.